 Aside from residential and institutional uses, Ravenswood today is a neighborhood that houses some of the city’s finest food, drinking, and shopping.
 It has matured into a community that can support industrial, creative, and professional uses, high quality residential and institutional structures, as well as an eclectic mix of unique retail and dining businesses.
 These commercial uses are generally found along Montrose, Damen, Irving Park, and Lawrence but with others near or on Ravenswood Avenue.

-Jonathan Goldsmith spent a significant amount of time in Naples, Italy learning the craft of pizza making from Italian chefs.
+Jonathan Goldsmith, Spacca Napoli’s founder, spent a significant amount of time in Naples, Italy learning the craft of pizza making from Italian chefs.
 Once back in Chicago he founded Spacca Napoli and even had his oven made from imported Italian brick and other materials.
-It is a place that truly makes one feel as if they have transported to Italy and many go for the experience, warm atmosphere, and the incredible Neapolitan food.
+It is a place that truly makes one feel as if they have transported to Italy and many go for the experience and warm atmosphere, not to mention the incredible Neapolitan food.

-Located further north, and on the west side of Ravenwood Avenue, is Band of Bohemia – a Michelin starred culinary brewhouse.
-This stretch of Ravenwsood, from Leland to Lawrence, across from the Ravenswood Metra station, is transforming from its industrial roots to a more eclectic mix of commercial and residential uses.
+Located further north, and on the west side of Ravenswood Avenue, is Band of Bohemia – a Michelin starred culinary brewhouse.
+This stretch of Ravenswood, from Leland to Lawrence, across from the Ravenswood Metra station, is in the process of transforming from its industrial roots to a more eclectic mix of commercial and residential uses.

 Zephyr Ice Cream was founded by Byron Kouris, a Greek American who founded the famous Byron’s Hot Dogs in the 1960s, which had locations in Lincoln Park, the Near West Side, and two locations still in operation in Lakeview and Ravenswood (at Paulina and Lawrence).
 In 1976 he started Zephyr and it was located in the Pickard Building for three decades, closing in 2006.

-Although there aren’t actual defined boundaries for it and it is not an officially City recognized community area, Ravenswood absolutely has an identity all its own.
+Although it has no actual defined boundaries and it is not an officially recognized community area, Ravenswood absolutely has an identity all its own.
 It is the mixture of the Ravenswood Avenue industrial corridor and the beauty of the residential blocks surrounding it that truly makes this neighborhood a unique place.
-There are elements to the neighborhood that certainly can be found elsewhere but it’s the coalescence of these unique factors- everything from towering industrial buildings that now house breweries and art centers to modest two-flats which sit next door to large Victorian mansions and everything in between -that create a community like no other.
+While there are elements to the neighborhood that certainly can be found elsewhere, it is the coalescence of these unique factors- everything from the towering industrial buildings that now house breweries or art centers to the modest two-flats which sit next door to large Victorian mansions and everything in between – that create a vibrant community like no other.